 FORS 6446.
 Forensic Toxicology.
 4 Hours.

-This course will explore the physico-chemical characteristics of drugs and poisons of forensic interest.
-The course will focus on human performance and postmortem forensic toxicology applications.
-The course will address pharmacological and analytical challenges associated with biological evidence.
-It will address qualitative and quantitative analysis of compounds from biological and non-biological matrices and provide hands-on experience with chromatographic and spectroscopic techniques that are widely used in forensic laboratories.
+Students explore the physico-chemical characteristics of drugs and poisons of forensic interest with a focus on human performance and postmortem forensic toxicology applications.
+Students address pharmacological and analytical challenges associated with biological evidence as well as qualitative and quantitative analysis of compounds from biological and non-biological matrices and are provided with hands-on experience with chromatographic and spectroscopic techniques that are widely used in forensic laboratories.
 Four-hour laboratory.

 FORS 7094.
 Adv Topic.
 3 Hours.